sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-5(Kubernetes, AWS)/k8s-mern-app.md

 **Now we can access the webapp using the NodePort service.**

-- Note we used `Nodeport` service to expose the webapp to the outside world, But actually it only expose the services only outside the cluster.
+- Note we used `Nodeport` service to expose the webapp to the outside world of your k8s cluster.
 - If we used our local machine to create the Kubernetes cluster, we can access the webapp using the below URL, We can use the minikube IP and the NodePort to access the webapp.
-     - But if we used the cloud to create the Kubernetes cluster, we have to use socat to access the webapp.
-Use `socat TCP4-LISTEN:8080 TCP4:192.168.49.2:30111 &` command to access the webapp, Command to istall socat `yum install socat -y`
+- But if we used the cloud to create the Kubernetes cluster(In our case on top of EC2), So we have to create a socat to access the webapp from the internet.
+Use `socat TCP4-LISTEN:8080 TCP4:192.168.49.2:30111 &` command to access the webapp, Command to install socat `yum install socat -y`

 References: